the hunter, is one of the most famous constellations. Its declination

 Forum was created.
 To join the Forum please use the following email address

-the proper equipment and develop the necessary skills to produce quality
+use the proper equipment and develop the necessary skills to produce

-data.
-This Project presents an opportunity to both learn either photometry
+quality data.
+This Project presents an opportunity to both learn photometry

-brightest star in the sky and sometimes even brighter than RIGEL (beta
+eighth brightest star in the sky and sometimes even brighter than Rigel

-Orionis), the lower right star of Orion).
-Betelgeuse is the big bright
+(beta Orionis), the lower right star of Orion).
+Betelgeuse is

-(delta Orionis) along with the middle star in Orion's belt, Alnilam
+Mintaka (delta Orionis) along with the middle star in

 are two main objectives.